Student Code of Conduct and Ethics

 Retention and Disposal of Records

 Any disciplinary report or complaint will be placed in the respondent student’s disciplinary file.
+All violations of University policy will be noted on the respondent’s electronic file indefinitely.

 The maintenance and release of a student’s educational records is governed by The Family Education Rights and Privacy Act (FERPA), enacted in 1974.
 The act protects the privacy of students’ educational records.
 FERPA regulations apply to all educational institutions receiving federal funds.